 One thing I learned early on after switching to real food, is that it requires a lot more time in the kitchen.

-You CAN save a lot of money by making most meals and snacks (like homemade larabar bites) from scratch, but the downside is it can take A LOT of time.
+You CAN save a lot of money by making most meals and snacks (like homemade Larabar bites) from scratch, but the downside is it can take A LOT of time.

 More time spent planning, preparing, cooking, and cleaning up… I’m guessing you don’t have all day to spend in the kitchen, right?

-Whether you’re busy with little ones, school-age kids, multiple jobs or other important aspects of life, it is a challenge to manage some extra time to cook from scratch.
+Whether you’re busy with little ones, school-age kids, multiple jobs, or other important aspects of life, it is a challenge to manage some extra time to cook from scratch.
 Sometimes it just isn’t worth it – your sanity IS important!

 Note: I teach a whole lesson on cooking from scratch in Grocery Budget Bootcamp.
-This 8 week course goes in-depth on balancing food priorities, the value of your time, and how to make the most of your budget!
+This 8-week course goes in-depth on balancing food priorities, the value of your time, and how to make the most of your budget!

-The Best Foods to Make From Scratch
+The Best Foods to Make From Scratch on a Budget

-Making bread from scratch is much easier than it’s made out to be.
 With as little as four ingredients, you can make your own bread and avoid the unhealthy fats and processed sugars found in store-bought bread.
 You can also save A TON of money if your family eats bread on a regular basis.

-And if using yeast is a little overwhelming, this beginners guide to yeast can help.
+And if using yeast is a little overwhelming, this beginner’s guide to yeast can help.

 Our favorite, simple bread recipes include: